 Cuzen developed the idea to take fresh matcha leaves and grind them in the matcha machine on demand, and then have the machine make the matcha green tea.

-It was a great idea, so good in fact that they stared a Kickstarter campaign to see if their was interest from investors.
+It was a great idea, so good in fact that they started a Kickstarter campaign to see if there was interest from investors.